-Chapter 8: L Decent H lomes for Eve eryone Ref Page Policy / Paragraph Modification Reason MM42 67 22 residential developments play in providing suitable and attractive accommodation options for older residents, particularly developments in or close to town centres, near to relevant facilities and in areas well-served by public transport.
+Ref Page Policy/Paragraph Main Modification A. On all developments over 100 units; B. Where there is an identified need to increase housing choices for older people in the Borough; C. Where developments are of high-quality design; and D. In suitable locations with good access to local amenities and public transport.
+MM41 66 8.27 and 8.28 The borough is facing demographic change over the next 15 years, and residents are due to live for longer.
+Some older residents may wish to downsize, move closer to family or friends or be closer to services and facilities, but they may not want to move into specialist older persons housing.
+Waltham Forest recognises the important role that new, non-specialist residential developments play in providing suitable and attractive accommodation options for older residents, particularly developments in or close to town centres, near to relevant facilities and in areas well-served by public transport.
 In addition, much of the housing is no longer suitable and allowing residents opportunities to downsize their homes allows them to find appropriate housing, which does not require adaptation.
 Where people do downsize, it allows for existing homes, usually family sized units, to be bought back on the open market.
 Downsizing homes are for those aged 55+ and will be focused in areas where there is identified need.
 It expected that such units will be provided on all developments in these areas of over 150 dwellings.
-This policy seeks to encourage occupiers of large family sized accommodation who are considering the need to downsize to a smaller property.
+This policy seeks to encourage occupiers of large family-sized accommodation who are considering the need to downsize to a smaller property.
 This will help make better use of larger-sized stock, by making houses available to growing families and those who require it.
-It could also help older, often vulnerable recidents to move to accommodation that is easier for them to manage.
-This policy acknowledges the challanges associated with buying and selling housing properties and encourages developers of new housing to consider opportunities to provide suitable units for those considering opportunities to downsize.
-Policy 22 - Supported and Specialist Accommodation Supported and specialist accommodation will be supported by: A. Encouraging the retention and refurbishment of supported and specialist accommodation where it meets identified need and is of appropriate design quality; and B. Requiring new supported and specialist developments to: i.
+It could also help older, often vulnerable residents to move to accommodation that is easier for them to manage.
+This policy acknowledges the challenges associated with buying and selling housing properties and encourages developers of new housing to consider opportunities to provide suitable units for those considering opportunities to downsize.
+MM42 67 22 Policy 22 - Supported and Specialist Accommodation Supported and specialist accommodation will be supported by: A. Encouraging the retention and refurbishment of supported and specialist accommodation where it meets identified need and is of appropriate design quality; and B. Requiring new supported and specialist developments to: i.
 Be of high quality design, meeting Designed to meet to satisfy the requirement(s) of a specific user or group; ii.
 Meet the definition of supported housing and specialist accommodation (See Table 8.6 and Glossary); iii.
-Meet identified local and strategic housing needs; iv.
-Be Wwell connected to facilities, social infrastruct Additional clause proposed to ensure that there is no unjustified loss of specialised housing.
+Meets identified local and strategic housing needs; iv.
+Be Wwell connected to facilities, social infrastructure, and health care; and v.
+Be Wwell served by public transport; vi.
+High quality design, including accessibility.